mozzarellaV8/mozz/readme.md

 Since being established, **_mozzarella_** has participated in the [Bushwick Art Book Fair](https://blondeartbooks.com/2016/06/09/babz-fair-2016-bushwick-art-book-zine-fair/),  [Detroit Art Book Fair](http://www.dittoditto.org/detroit-art-book-fair/), [Book Locker](http://booklocker.us)...and expanded to include color laser printing.

-This repository houses the code for the website.
-The CMS currently in use is [sassolino](http://www.pwr-stud.io/sassolino) by [PWR Studio](http://www.pwr-stud.io).

 # Book Fairs